thomasrobertgee/recipe-app/README.md

 ## Current Features

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
+- **Google OAuth 2.0 Login:** Users can sign up or log in using their Google accounts.
 - **Robust Web Scraper:**
     - Utilizes **ScrapingBee** to bypass bot detection and render JavaScript-heavy pages.
     - Scrapes specific, high-value categories (e.g., "Meat & Seafood", "Fruit & Vegetables").